Rima: Novel

 Like her literary cousins Tarzan and Mowgli, Rima sprang from an Edwardian adventure novel; in her case, Green Mansions: A Romance of the Tropical Forest, by W. H. Hudson, published in 1904.
 Hudson was an Argentine-British naturalist who wrote many classic books about the ecology of South America.
 Hudson based Rima on a South American legend about a lost tribe of white people who lived in the mountains.
 The book has a religious tone and Rima's speech is poetic.

 It is a romantic adventure set in the South American jungle in which a political fugitive named Abel meets Rima, a girl living in the forest.
 The girl speaks in a bird-like language.
 Its theme is the loss of wilderness and the return-to-nature dream, and how unpleasant it would be for a savage to meet modern man (the reverse case is not considered).

-Movie
+Film

-Actor and director Mel Ferrer adapted Green Mansions into a 1959 film for MGM Studios, with Audrey Hepburn as Rima.
+Actor and director Mel Ferrer adapted Green Mansions into a 1959 film for MGM Studios, with wife Audrey Hepburn as Rima.
 The adaptation deviated far from the novel.